synaptics-astra/doc/linux/index.rst

     => l2emmc eMMCimg

-The parameter eMMCimg is the name of the image directory in the usbboot tool's images directory.
+The parameter eMMCimg is the name of the image directory under the usbboot tool's images directory.

 Flashing Image to SPI Flash